CodELA-k12/codela-tools/Best_Practices.md

 **-Classroom/Code Icebreaker**

 Start your class with code.
-Combine the standard introduction with code, presenting who they are, where they came from, and where they want to go.  (see: Electrate Fuego or I AM; A Project in Becoming.)
+Combine the standard introduction with code, presenting who they are, where they came from, and where they want to go.  (see: *VisonSite* or *I AM; A Project in Becoming*.)

-**-Stasis Theory Project**

-Students will work with code to figure out what they want to write or what they want to make by constructing a question, conjecture, definition, quality, and policy. (see: Stasis Theory Machine, Elevator Pitch Generator)

 **-Multimodal Communication Document**

-Students will use the tools in Open Fuego to make a mobile-ready multimodal communication document.
-(See Pitt Fuego or any of our other Presentation Methods)
+Use the template tools in CodELA to make a multimodal communication document.
+(See CodELA or any of our other Presentation Methods)

+**-Webtext Generator**

+Once your students have figured out the basics of arranging information and working with code, let them experiment with the Webtext Generator.